jjfumero/jjfumero.github.io/_posts/2022-09-01-tornadovm-internals.md

 }
 ```

-## B- Execute the generated code under the TornadoVM Runtime APIs.
+## B) Execute the generated code under the TornadoVM Runtime APIs.

 To execute the generated code on a GPU, we need to allocate a GPU buffer for each Java input array, perform data transfers (send the data from the main CPU to the GPU), create a call stack, launch the kernel and transfer the result back from the GPU to the CPU.
 However, depending on the parallel programming model underneath, this can lead to the writing of a lot of boilerplate code.
 This process is particularly verbose when dispatching SPIR-V code within TornadoVM, which is implemented using the [Level Zero API](https://spec.oneapi.io/level-zero/latest/index.html) (a close bare-metal API for managing heterogeneous resources).